Norma Merrick Sklarek: Career

 In 1980, Sklarek became the first African American woman to be elevated to the College of Fellows of the American Institute of Architects, after being the first African American woman member of the American Institute of Architects in 1959.

 From 1980 to 1985, Sklarek worked at Welton Becket Associates where she served as the project director of the $50-million construction for the Terminal One station at the Los Angeles International Airport.
-Terminal One was became operational in January 1984, just before the city hosted the 1984 Summer Olympics.
+Terminal One became operational in January 1984, just before the city hosted the 1984 Summer Olympics.

 After leaving Welton Becket Associates in 1985, Sklarek co-founded her own firm with Margot Siegel AIA and Katherine Diamond FAIA.
 The firm, Siegel Sklarek Diamond, was the largest woman-owned firm at the time.
 The firm, under Sklarek's direction, would go on to complete a wide range of projects across southern California, including the Student Counseling and Resource Center (1988) and Early Childhood Education Center (1989) at the University of California Irvine, as well as the Los Angeles Air Traffic Control Tower (1995).
-Hoping to work on larger projects again, Sklarek left the firm in 1989, to join Jon Jerde Partnership as principal.
+Siegel Sklarek Diamond had projects valued at as much as $50 million under way at one time.
+Hoping to work on larger projects again, Sklarek left the firm in 1989 to join Jon Jerde Partnership as principal.
 In this final stint of her career, Sklarek would work on the Mall of America.

 Sklarek retired in 1992.
-Following her retirement, Sklarek was appointed by the state governor to serve on the California Architects Board and served as chair of the American Institute of Architect's National Ethics Council for several years.
+Following her retirement, Sklarek was appointed by the state governor to serve on the California Architects Board and served as chair of the American Institute of Architects National Ethics Council for several years.